Generate Trend Raster (Map Viewer)

 The Mann-Kendall and Seasonal Mann-Kendall tests are used to determine whether there is a monotonic trend in the data.
 They are nonparametric, meaning they do not assume a specific distribution of data.
 The Mann-Kendall test does not consider serial correlation or seasonal effects.
 If the data is seasonal, the Seasonal Mann-Kendall test is more appropriate.

-• Seasonal-Kendall—Pixel values will be evaluated using the Seasonal Mann-Kendall trend test.
+• Seasonal Mann-Kendall—Pixel values will be evaluated using the Seasonal Mann-Kendall trend test.

-• Cycle unit indicates the time unit that will be used for the length of the harmonic cycle.
+• Cycle unit is the time unit that will be used for the length of the harmonic cycle.

 • Frequency or polynomial order for harmonic trend analysis is used to describe the harmonic model to fit to the data.
 If the frequency is set to 1, a combination of linear and the first order harmonic curve will be used to fit the model.
 If the frequency is 2, a combination of linear, first order harmonic curve, and second order harmonic curve will be used to fit the data.
 If the frequency is 3, an additional third order harmonic curve will be used to model the data, and so on.

-• Seasonal period indicates the time unit that will be used for the length of a seasonal period when using the Seasonal Mann-Kendall test.
+• Seasonal period is the time unit that will be used for the length of a seasonal period when using the Seasonal Mann-Kendall test.

 • Model statistics specifies the statistics that will be calculated in the output.
-The Model statistics parameter options include the following:
+The options are as follows:

 • RMSE—Specifies whether the root mean square error (RMSE) of the trend fit line will be calculated.
 If selected, RMSE will be calculated and included as one of the bands of the trend imagery layer.